-At Mannion Lowe & Oksenendler, A Professional Corporation, our attorneys deal with insurance claims’ denials across all lines of insurance, but the denial of a life insurance benefit is often the most tragic.
+At Mannion Lowe & Oksenendler, P.C., our attorneys deal with insurance claims’ denials across all lines of insurance, but the denial of a life insurance benefit is often the most tragic.
 The death of a spouse or loved one can throw a family into turmoil, and when the deceased was the primary breadwinner, the family’s living situation can quickly become dire if financial help is not quickly forthcoming.
 Consumers do the right thing and take out life insurance to make sure their family is taken care of, keeping up with premiums month after month, year after year.
 When the time comes and the insurance company refuses to pay, it is nothing short of a tragic injustice.

 If you would like to discuss your concerns regarding a life insurance problem with one of our attorneys, we invite you to send us an email today.